Genetic mechanisms of ageing - Maria Eriksson

 The specific aims include the development of a genetic atlas of somatic mutations across various cells of the human body.
 This atlas helps us to improve the current understanding of genetic events in cancer development and age-associated diseases, and to better comprehend the mutational processes that lead to differences in the somatic mutation landscape in different cells.
 Our results may also contribute to the development of therapies that could counteract the propagation of somatic mutagenesis, for example by the activation of DNA repair.
-Our most recent results indicate that the underlying mechanism responsible for age-related somatic mutagenesis, across most tissues, is the gradual loss of efficiency of DNA repair systems with ageing (Franco, Helgadottir et al., 2019).
+Our results indicate that the underlying mechanism responsible for age-related somatic mutagenesis, across most tissues, is the gradual loss of efficiency of DNA repair systems with ageing (Franco, Helgadottir et al., 2019).

 Other projects in the lab include the study of the very rare premature ageing disorder Hutchinson-Gilford Progeria Syndrome (HGPS, progeria) and the development of novel treatment strategies.
 HGPS affects one in 18 million individuals and is caused by a de novo point mutation in the lamin A gene, LMNA c.1824C>T, leading to mis-splicing and production of a truncated lamin A protein named progerin.
 Children show typical symptoms of accelerated ageing and die in their teens due to accelerated atherosclerosis and cardiovascular disease.
 The underlying pathomechanisms remain unclear andclinical trials have shown only limited success.